Network Developer Jobs in USA with Visa Sponsorship

 Which visa types work best for network developers?

-H-1B is most common for network developers, with strong approval rates due to clear specialty occupation requirements.
+H-1B visa is most common for network developers, with strong approval rates due to clear specialty occupation requirements.
 Australians can use E-3 visas, while Canadians and Mexicans may qualify for TN visas under the Computer Systems Analyst category.
-L-1 transfers work for multinational companies moving network developers between offices.
+L-1 visa transfers work for multinational companies moving network developers between offices.

 Do network developers get approved for green cards easily?